open-gamma-ray-astro/gamma-astro-data-formats/source/results/binned_likelihoods/index.rst

 for the normalization of a source vs. energy.
 The 2D likelihood can be used in the same way as a traditional SED but has the advantage that it retains information about the shape of the likelihood function around the likelihood maximum.
-The proposed format is a BINTABLE with the following columns:
+In the following we use *nebins* to designate the number of energy bins and *nnorms* to designate the number of points in the normalization scan.
+The proposed format is a BINTABLE with the following columns.

+Columns:

 * ``E_MIN`` -- ndim: 1, unit: MeV
     * Dimension: nebins